simon-anders/htseq/trunk/doc/sequences.rst

       base call being wrong as *p* = -log10 ( *S*/10 ).

-      Note that ``qual`` is always the probability, even if the ``solexa-old`` quality string format has been used, which encodes the odds *p*(1-*p*), i.e., in that case, the odds are converted to probabilities.
+      Note that ``qual`` is always the probability, even if the ``solexa-old`` quality string format has been used, which encodes the odds *p* ( 1 - *p* ), i.e., in that case, the odds are converted to probabilities.

-   ..attribute:: qualstr
+   .. attribute:: SequenceWithQuality.qualstr

       The quality string according to Sanger Phred encoding.
 In case the quality was originally given in ``solexa`` or ``solexa-old`` format, it is converted::